nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 ***

+**Send**: When did you start climbing?
+**Liana**: I was 10 years old.

 **Send**: Why did you start climbing?
 **Liana**: It was a family bonding thing then I got interested and competitive with the sport.
-Sadly I had to stop because it was too far from where I lived.
+Sadly, I had to stop because it was too far from where I lived.
 I started again in college, at Power Up climbing gym, Tandang Sora.

 **Send**: What's your favorite part about climbing?
 **Liana**: When I climb I constantly challenge myself and my capabilities.
 It's not a competition against other people.
 For me, it’s a competition against myself and my limitations.
 Every time I exceed my limits, I feel successful and happy.